|Nutritional Guidelines (per serving)|

 - 2 bay leaves

-- Store unrefrigerated for four to six months or keep it refrigerated for even longer.
+Store unrefrigerated for 4 to 6 months or keep it refrigerated for even longer.

 More About Ghee